 Posted December 4, 2017

-The delicious yellow cake crust for this recipe is easily mixed together in a zippered bag.
+The delicious yellow cake crust for this recipe is easily mixed together in a zippered freezer bag.
 Or, use a bowl and fork.
-Both are genius substitutes for stand mixer.
-An electric mixer is required for the cream cheese filling.
-This is my creative twist on a classic recipe known as The Original Neiman Marcus Bars and Texas Gold.
+Easy and efficient.
+I did use an electric mixer for the cream cheese filling.
+This recipe is my creative twist on a classic recipe known as The Original Neiman Marcus Bars and Texas Gold.
 Also known as Paula Deen's Ooey Gooey Butter Cake.
 Those recipes were far too sweet for me.
 So, I created a more suitable version.
-Used 2 cups of powdered sugar, I used 2 cups.
-Added lemon juice and salted butter.
+Used 2 cups of powdered sugar instead of four, salted butter, and lemon juice.
 Awesome results!
-Love the slightly sweet and a lemony flavor.
-The salt lessened the sweetness.
+Salted butter will also work.
 I also placed the baked cake under the broiler.
-The golden brown color is beautiful.
+The golden brown color is beautiful and tasty.
 No need to sprinkle extra powdered sugar on top.
 Pretty and scrumptious!
 A nice balance of sweetness and lemony flavor.

 1 box yellow cake mix